-The students will demonstrate professional behaviors, which follow the legal and ethical codes of nursing, accountability in preparation, documentation, continuity of care and respect for individual human rights; and promote the actual or potential well-being of clients, health care workers and self in the biological, psychological, sociological, spiritual, and cultural realms; Indicators to be used as guidelines for evaluating safe practice and professional conduct include the following:
+The students will demonstrate professional behaviors, which follow the legal and ethical codes of nursing, accountability in preparation, documentation, continuity of care and respect for individual human rights; and promote the actual or potential well-being of health care workers and self in the biological, psychological, sociological, spiritual, and cultural realms.

+Indicators to be used as guidelines for evaluating safe practice, professional conduct, and civility include the following:

-Regulatory: The student practices within the boundaries of the California State Nurse Practice Act, the guidelines, and objectives of the Department of Nursing, and follows the rules and regulations of each health care agency.
+Regulatory: The student practices within the boundaries of the California State Nurse Practice Act, the policies, and objectives of the Department of Nursing, and follows the policies and standards of each health care agency.
 Examples of unsafe practice include, but are not limited to the following:

 - a.
-Failure to notify the agency and/or instructor of absence or tardiness on a clinical day and includes preceptorship coursework. - b.
+Failure to notify the agency and/or instructor of absence or tardiness on a clinical day. b.
 Failure to adhere to the DON dress code. - c.
 Presenting for clinical practicum under the influence of drugs and/or alcohol or otherwise unprepared for safe practice. - d.
 Failure to make up missed clinical experiences, if required to do so. - e.
-Habitual or unexplained tardiness to the clinical agency - f.
+Habitual or unexplained tardiness to the clinical agency. - f.
 Excessive utilization of faculty time to ensure safe practice by one student to the detriment of other students in the clinical rotation. - g.
 Inadequate and/or poor preparation; and/or understanding of nursing care, patient's medications, or patient's nursing needs, etc. - h.
 Failure to follow agency and/or DON policies.